kkufieta/pursuit-website/README.md

 # Personal Website
-This is my personal website written in React.
+This is my personal website written in React, inspired by [this design on Squarespace](https://www.squarespace.com/templates/pursuit-demo).

 ## TO-Do
 Add sections for: